Shed Productions: Company history

-It was announced on 2 April 2014 that series 10 will be the final series of the show.
-On 23 September 2021, it was announced that Waterloo Road would return with a new series.
+It was announced on 2 April 2014 that series 10 would be the final series of the show, production on Series 10 ended in August 2014.
+In September 2021, it was announced that Waterloo Road would return with a new series, with production returning to the Greater Manchester area.

 One-off drama Catwalk Dogs – written by Men Behaving Badly creator Simon Nye and starring Kris Marshall and Georgia MacKenzie – aired on ITV1 in 2007 and introduced viewers to the world of dog shows.
 This was followed in 2008 by Rock Rivals, another ITV commission that starred Michelle Collins and Sean Gallagher as Karina and Mal Faith – the bickering judges on a phenomenally successful TV talent show.

 In 2008, BBC One commissioned Hope Springs, a new eight-part drama from Shed Productions through BBC Scotland.
 The show, which will star Annette Crosbie and Alex Kingston, is about four female ex-cons who find themselves in hiding in a remote Scottish village called Hope Springs after their plans to start a new life in Barbados go awry.
 Filming has begun in summer 2008 in the Lowland village of Wanlockhead.
 The series began airing on BBC One on Sunday 7 June 2009.

 Following on from Hope Springs will be Dirty Something, a drama series set around the lives and loves of Notting Hill Tories.